NuongLe123/SQL_Case-Study-1-Danny-s-Diner/README.md

 <img width="677" alt="Screenshot_11" src="https://github.com/NuongLe123/Python_RFM_analysis/assets/168357450/1892e855-80dd-42d5-8ac7-c6780a89b3b6">

 ### Steps:
-- Create a CTE named fav_item_cte and within the CTE, join the menu table and sales table using the product_id column.
+- Create a CTE named cte_1 and within the CTE, join the menu table and sales table using the product_id column.
 - Group results by sales.customer_id and menu.product_name and calculate the count of menu.product_id occurrences for each group.
 - Utilize the **DENSE_RANK()** window function to calculate the ranking of each sales.customer_id partition based on the count of orders **COUNT(sales.customer_id)** in descending order.
 - In the outer query, select the appropriate columns and apply a filter in the **WHERE** clause to retrieve only the rows where the rank column equals 1, representing the rows with the highest order count for each customer.